 What is up with chalk paint why do people like it so much?
-I had to try out some different chalk-paint recipes to find out for myself and in this post I’m sharing my results.
-Especially calcium carbonate chalk paint because it is nontoxic and which I used in my favorite dresser makeover.
+I had to try out some different chalk-paint recipes to find out for myself and in this post, I’m sharing my results.
+Especially calcium carbonate chalk paint because it is non-toxic and which I used in my favorite dresser makeover.

-Certain pieces of furniture I just can’t imagine with a lacquer or spray painted finish.
+Certain pieces of furniture I just can’t imagine with a lacquer or spray-painted finish.
 The distinct finish of chalk paint was perfect for some pieces that I had found at some local auctions and I tested out different recipes on those following dressers.

 I wanted to try out my own chalk paint though too.
 I hate having to wait for stuff I purchase online.
 I’m the kind of person who wants to walk into a store, buy and walk out (especially when I have an idea in my head)…well unless it’s Christmas and I’m trying to get away from crazy crowds!
 And since we don’t have a chalk paint vendor in the area, I have to buy the chalk paint online and I hate waiting for it.
 Another reason is that I don’t like being restricted to a certain color paint selection.
 And when you make your own chalk paint you can pretty much use any shade you want/find.

 And you know what else is great about chalk paint versus spray paint?
-Well, I would be able to paint inside during the winter time without spray residue and harmful fumes.
+Well, I would be able to paint inside during the wintertime without spray residue and harmful fumes.
 MAJOR PLUS!!!
 Chalk paint is also way more forgiving than spray paint.
 Mistakes are so much easier to fix.

-In this post I’m not addressing the “Plaster of Paris” chalk paint recipe because Plaster of Paris is toxic, carcinogenic to be specific and although I’ve heard it works great, I didn’t want to get into it.
+In this post, I’m not addressing the “Plaster of Paris” chalk paint recipe because Plaster of Paris is toxic, carcinogenic to be specific and although I’ve heard it works great, I didn’t want to get into it.
 Spray paint is already toxic enough for me which is the reason I wanted to stay with the non-toxic versions.

-Lets start with my least favorite version, the non-sanded grout recipe:
+Let’s start with my least favorite version, the non-sanded grout recipe:

-“Non-Sanded Grout” recipe:
+“Non-Sanded Grout” recipe

-1 cup of paint
+- 1 cup of flat latex paint

-2 tablespoons of Non-Sanded Grout (HERE)
+- 2 tablespoons of Non-Sanded Grout

-water
+- water

 In a mixing container mix grout with water, adding a little bit at a time until you get a nice smooth consistency.
 Add more water as needed to break up the powder.
 Once the powder is mixed thoroughly with water, add the paint and stir well.

 I tried it out on one of my previous dressers.
 The non-sanded grout chalk paint dries rapidly.
 I didn’t like it!
 And yes, I tried adding more water as I went but I just hate being rushed and slapping it on, I like taking my time.
 I honestly really didn’t care for it.
-I have a huge bag left of the non-sanded grout and who knows, I might try it again one day, but for now I have to say that I disliked it.
+I have a huge bag left of the non-sanded grout and who knows, I might try it again one day, but for now, I have to say that I disliked it.

 My favorite recipe by far is the calcium carbonate chalk paint recipe, which is a dietary supplement and non-toxic, yay!
-Not bad price either at around $6-$11, right?
+Not a bad price either at around $6-$11, right?

-2 tablespoons of Calcium Carbonate Powder (HERE)
+- 2 tablespoons of Calcium Carbonate Powder

-1 tablespoons water
+- 1 tablespoons water

 (If you buy 1 quart of paint at the home improvement store then mix that quart with 8 tablespoons of Calcium Carbonate Powder)